diskoverdata/diskover-docs/source_files/search_syntax.md

 ___
 ### Basic Search and Query Rules

->🔆&nbsp;Pay attention to all the messages in the green and blue information bars, they are very helpful!
+>🔆 &nbsp;Pay attention to all the messages in the green and blue information bars, they are very helpful!

 #### Range of Search